-Use these to match certain characters:
+The following common character definitions can be used to match certain characters:

-Element Description Use to find any character [0-9] Use to find any digit [A-Z] Use to find any uppercase character in the English alphabet [a-z] Use to find any lowercase character in the English alphabet [A-Za-z] Use to find any uppercase or lowercase character in the English alphabet Bullet Use to find any bullet character.
+- .
+Use to find any character - [0-9] Use to find any digit - [A-Z] Use to find any uppercase character in the English alphabet - [a-z] Use to find any lowercase character in the English alphabet - [A-Za-z] Use to find any uppercase or lowercase character in the English alphabet

+- Bullet Use to find any bullet character.
 Bullets are frequently ANSI characters 0149 or 0183.
-The characters inserted represent these ANSI values.
-Tab Use to find any tab character.
+The characters inserted represent these ANSI values. - Tab Use to find any tab character.
 The representation of a tab character is the result of an ANSI value insertion.

-The following four text combinations can also be used: Element
+The following four text combinations can also be used as search wildcards:

-\d Use to find any digit
+- \d any digit

-\u Use to find any uppercase character
+- \u any uppercase character

-\1 Use to find any lowercase character
+- \l any lowercase character

-\t Use to find a tab
+- \t a tab

 Another character that can be used is the caret, which represents any character but the one that follows it.
-For example [^ ] would represent any character except a space.
+For example [^] would represent any character except a space.